35 Health Measures Illustrate Disparities Across Wisconsin In 2019

 Menominee County stands out for health risk factors and poor health outcomes across multiple domains.
 The data show that the county's residents are at much higher risk for poor health due to multiple social disadvantages that have compounded across generations.

 Out of all 72 counties in Wisconsin, Menominee has highest income inequality, housing problems, numbers of children living in poverty and children in single-parent households, as well as the lowest high school graduation rates, access to exercise opportunities and food environment quality.
-These risks lead to poor health behaviors and outcomes such as adult smoking, obesity, poor mental and physical health, poor general health and even premature death.
+These risks lead to poor health, including outcomes like adult smoking, obesity, poor mental and physical health, poor general health and even premature death.

 Menominee is also unique among Wisconsin's 72 counties for sharing coterminous borders with the Menominee Indian Tribe of Wisconsin.
 Recognizing local health disparities, the tribe is pursuing efforts to improve the factors that can influence them.
 Menominee Nation won a 2015 Culture of Health prize from the Robert Wood Johnson Foundation for its work to address historic trauma and contemporary social disadvantage.
 Graduation rates from Menominee Indian High School have increased dramatically in recent years, and local health officials are shifting to a trauma-informed care model to improve the lives of local residents.
 These efforts to address the health equity crisis in Menominee County are ongoing.